germal/CarND-Path-Planning-Project/README.md

 - Maximum jerk is ±4 m/s<sup>3</sup>
 - Handles end-of-track wrap-around (splines, sensor data errors)
 - Handles latency up to 150 milliseconds (with a queue length of 50).
-- A version of this model achieved 199.77 seconds on the Bosch Challenge track.
+- A version of this model achieves 199.71 seconds on the Bosch Challenge track.
-- Requires additional rules to handle the rare events (200 miles) such as adjacent vehicles that swerve into the current lane or potential navigation through chaotic accidents.
+- Requires additional rules to handle the rare events (~200+ miles) such as adjacent vehicles that swerve into the current lane or potential navigation through chaotic accidents.
 - Occasionally, the reference vehicle slows at the beginning of the track due to a faulty sensor.
 - Obstacle vehicle clocked at 56.50mph